 Recommended action for #RevolutionOfValues

-We ask people to think about why we need a New Poor People’s Campaign in this moment?
+We are asking people to think about why we need a new Poor People’s Campaign in this moment.
 How do we move from talking about unity to building real unity?
 How can our creative imagining help us envision this possibility?
 We encourage people to share their reflections in the form of song, spoken word, and visual imagery.